kyserrecchia/ajonesphotography/README.md

+This is a work in progress - it is hardly near complete or ready for actual use!
+Many more features to come!
+If you want to enjoy what has been made so far, go to https://ajonesphotography.herokuapp.com

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>